nationalcptc-teamtools/Rochester-Institute-of-Technology/FlaskMap/readme.md

 ### File Overview

 ##### server.py
 `server.py` acts as the C2 for the distributed computing system.
 It distributes commands via `/GET` requests made to it.
+Requires file named `targets.txt` to be in the same directory, example format for this filel has been included in this repository

 API Functions: